-Due to the considerable distances that have to be covered in offshore emergencies, time plays a major role.
+Due to the considerable distances that have to overcome in offshore emergency situations, time plays a major role.
 It is therefore important to reach the patient as quickly as possible and deliver treatment within the timeframes critical for patient survival.
-The helicopters used (Eurocopter AS 365 N2/N3) boast the latest technology and modern emergency medical equipment such as monitors, ventilators, portable ultrasound, mini laboratories, etc.
+The helicopters used (Eurocopter AS 365 N3 / EC 155 B1) boast the latest technology and modern emergency medical equipment such as monitors, ventilators, ultrasound, mechanical CPR device, etc.

-Their base in St. Peter-Ording ensures short flight times to the wind farms in the North Sea.
+The offshore rescue station in the North Sea is located in St. Peter-Ording.
+For the Baltic Sea region, a rescue helicopter is stationed in Güttin on the Island Rugia.
+Both stations are staffed 24/7 with a flight and medical crew and ensure short flight times to the wind farms.
 In the event of a technical failure of one helicopter, an equivalent replacement is always on stand-by.

 Our crew always includes the following professionals:

 - paramedic (trained in water and height rescues)

 - emergency physician (trained in height rescues)